-Prepare Your Website for Black Friday
+Prepare Your Website for Black Friday!
+(2019 Update)

-What should you do to ensure your online promotions make a maximum impact?
+So what should you do to ensure your online promotions make a maximum impact?
 Whether you’ve been perfecting your Black Friday marketing for years or it’s your first time, this guide will help establish a strategy on what to do and how to do it.

 - Step 1: Determine Your Promotions